All Products

 2. In the left-side navigation pane, choose Queue Model > Queues.

-4. On the Queues page, find the queue that you want to manage and choose More > Send Messages in the Action column.
+4. On the Queues page, find the queue and click Send Messages in the Actions column.

-6. In the message list, find the message that you want to view and click Details in the Actions column.
-In the Message Details dialog box, view the message content.
+6. Find the message and click Details in the Actions column.
+The Message Details dialog box displays the event notification content.